-About Read to Me Project – Founded in 2011, Read to Me Project (RtMP) is a prevention-based program that addresses the seriousness of low-literacy in Monterey County, which is a significant cause of many societal issues.
-Seven out of ten children start kindergarten as much as two years behind in cognitive, vocabulary and language skills – most never catch up.
-RtMP’s impacts are deep and far reaching.
-The program impacts entire families in rich and nurturing ways by building student reading confidence, deepening sibling bonds, establishing kindergarten readiness, and disrupting the generational cycle of low literacy.
-More cost-effective than remediation, RtMP is a unique and simple model with the capacity to change lives by helping children achieve their full potential through a lifetime of literacy and opportunity.
+About Read to Me Project – Read to Me Project is a prevention-based program that addresses the alarming issue of low-literacy in Monterey County.
+Seven out ten children start kindergarten as much as two years behind in cognitive, vocabulary and language skills – most never catch up.
+RtMP’s impacts emerging student readers, little ones (ages 0 to 5 years) and their parents in rich and nurturing ways by building student reading confidence, sibling bonds, kindergarten readiness, and disrupting the generational cycle of low literacy among Monterey County’s underserved families.
+The Read to Me Project has the capacity to change lives by bringing books and literacy into homes and by helping children achieve their full potential through a lifetime of literacy and equitable opportunity.

-For more information contact Mary De Groat, Director of Development and Marketing, firstname.lastname@example.org.
+For more information contact Mary De Groat, firstname.lastname@example.org.

 iHeart Radio – Interview by Mark Carbonaro

 On the importance of early literacy experiences during a child’s first 5 years of life.
 Learn about Read to Me Project and how it is addressing the alarming fact that 7 out 10 children are starting school as much as two years behind.
 30 minute interview.

 November, 2016 – Nonprofit builds literacy skills one book at a time

 Carmel Magazine – by Renee Brincks

 Speech and language therapist Barbara Greenway founded the Read to Me Project, which provides books to classrooms and 4th-6th graders to read to their siblings.

 September 26, 2016 – Taylor Farms funds reading program